emsesp/EMS-ESP32/README.md

 * **T** to toggle thermostat reading on/off
 * **S** to toggle the Shower Timer functionality on/off

 *Disclaimer: be careful when sending values to the boiler.
 If in doubt you can always reset the boiler to its original factory settings by following the instructions in the user guide.
-On my Nefit Trendline HRC30 its pressing the Home and Menu buttons at the same time, selecting factory settings from the scroll menu and pressing the button Reset. ***Yes, I learned the hard way!***
+On my **Nefit Trendline HRC30** that is done by pressing the Home and Menu buttons simultaneously, selecting factory settings from the scroll menu and pressing the Reset button.

 ## Building the Circuit